 For training a NN we split the data set into a training and a test set.
-We optimize the weights only with respect to the training set but monitor the error on the test set during optimization.
-The error on the training set will decrease, whereas the error on the test set will first decrease and then increase.
+The test set corresponds of points that are not used for adjusting the neural network parameters.
+Hence the NN weights are only optimized with respect to the training set.
+Still we monitor the error on the test set during optimization which yields information about the ability of the neural network to interpolate between the points of the training set and possibly also to extrapolate to regions that are not fitted.
+We have taken a set of equidistant points with a finer grid in the region where the bond breaks for the test set.
+During optimization, the error on the training set will decrease, whereas the error on the test set will first decrease and then typically increase.
 We stop training as soon as the error on the validation set is higher than it was before.
-It is here that the network weights provide the best generalization ability, i.e. the network does not only represent the fitted data set very well but is also able to predict new data points reliably.
+It is here that the network weights provide the best generalization ability, i.e., the network does not only represent the fitted data set very well but is also able to predict new data points reliably.

 III.
-NEURAL NETWORK TEST: 6-D ANALYTICAL PES FOR H2/Pd(100)
+NEURAL NETWORK TEST: 6D ANALYTICAL PES FOR H2/Pd(100)

-Analytical PESs for the sticking of H_2 on metal surfaces provide ideal test cases for the NN approach for different reasons.
+Analytical PESs for the sticking of H2 on metal surfaces provide ideal test cases for the NN approach for different reasons.
 First of all, the energy of an analytical PES is fast to evaluate.
-This allows us to study the influence of the sampling of the data points on the quality of the NN-approximation as measured by the root mean squared error (RMSE) in great detail.
-Secondly, analytical PESs have proven to describe such adsorption events reliably [10, 24, 34].
-Furthermore, as an additional check of the accuracy of the obtained NN-model besides the RMS-error, we are able to compare the results of classical molecular dynamics (MD) calculations using the NN representation to MD-calculations performed on the analytical PES.
-Namely, we can use the sticking probability - calculated with the NN and the analytical PES - as a further, and most important, test of the accuracy of the approximation.
+This allows us to study the influence of the sampling of the data points on the quality of the NNapproximation as measured by the root mean squared error (RMSE) in great detail.
+Second, analytical PESs have proven to describe such adsorption events reliably.^{10,24,43} Furthermore, as an additional check of the accuracy of the obtained NN model besides the RMS error, we are able to compare the results of classical molecular dynamics (MD) calculations using the NN representation to MD calculations performed on the analytical PES.
+Namely, we can use the sticking probability-calculated with the NN and the analytical PES-as a further, and most important, test of the accuracy of the approximation.